 You can refill your bottle with the tap if your camping site provides one or if you’ve opted for a bit more wild camping, from a large container of water or even a stream (as long as you’ve adequately purified it!).

-Similarly, some tents are treated with harsh chemicals and pesticides which can be dangerous to the environment when it comes into contact with your equipment, so try to find one without any added chemicals.
+Similarly, some tents are treated with harsh chemicals and pesticides.
+These can be dangerous to the environment when it comes into contact with your equipment.
+So try to find one without any added chemicals.

-However, all of this equipment can be a bit pricey, so it’s also perfectly reasonable to buy things second hand which can also make your trip more eco-friendly, as you’ll be recycling some equipment that might end up in landfill otherwise!
+However, all this equipment can be a bit pricey, so it’s also perfectly reasonable to buy things second hand.
+This can also make your trip more eco-friendly.
+As you’ll be recycling some equipment that might end up in landfill otherwise!

 Another way to plan an eco-friendly camping trip is to put some thought into where you actually go.